MathieuNls/bug-taxonomy/02_preliminaries.md

 ## Project Tracking Systems\label{sec:issue-tracking}

-Project tracking systems allow end users to create bug reports (BRs) to report unexpected system behavior.
+Project tracking systems allow end users to create bug reports (BRs) to report unexpected system behaviour.
-These systems are also used by development teams to keep track of the modifications induced by a bug and bug reports, and keep track of the fixes.
+These systems are also used by development teams to keep track of the modifications induced by a bug and bug reports and keep track of the fixes.

 \begin{figure}[h!]
 	\centering